How are you different from other family lawyers? Why should someone retain you – or pay your higher fees? How do you stand out from the competition?

 Here are some questions to ask yourself as you begin the process of differentiation:

-7. Can I create relationships with other attorneys and professionals to increase my referrals?
+- Can I create relationships with lawyers who practice in other areas as well as financial and mental health professionals to increase my referrals?

 Example 1: A divorce lawyer stopped wasting precious time with superficial – and expected – small talk about the weather, traffic, etc. when he meets them for a consultation.
 By creating a personalized opening, he connects with a prospective client and demonstrates his unique value, which tips the scales in his favor.